themindfulbit/td/_content/1-episodes/2013-11-22-056-sonos-showdown.md

 {{ theme:partial src="timestamp" url="{{ soundcloud-url }}" time="1:59" }}

-AirPlay is Apple's wifi-based audio streaming solution, and is [normally](http://www.rogueamoeba.com/airfoil/) tied to iTunes, Apple TV and iOS devices.
+AirPlay is Apple's WiFi-based audio streaming solution, and is [normally](http://www.rogueamoeba.com/airfoil/) tied to iTunes, Apple TV and iOS devices.
 It's similar to what Sonos uses but  specific to Apple's hardware.
 While [hardware manufacturers can license the AirPlay](http://www.amazon.com/gp/product/B008KEPX1O/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B008KEPX1O) technology it's not part of the Sonos system out-of-the-box.

 AirPlay can integrate with Sonos, but it requires the line-out port on a Mac or an [AirPort Express](http://www.amazon.com/gp/product/B008ALA2RC/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B008ALA2RC) to inject the music into one of the Sonos nodes that supports line-in.